1.13 – Executive Compensation/Evaluation

 - Open Door budget

 The Approval Body must document how it reached its decisions, including the data on which it relied.
-To qualify as concurrent documentation, written or electronic records of the Approval Body (such as meeting minutes) must note:
+To qualify as concurrent documentation, written or electronic records of the Approval Body (such as meeting minutes) must contain:

 - Chief Executive Director Evaluation